MACo’s Energy Committee focuses on energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

 - MACo supports legislative and/or budgetary relief that speeds the permitting and siting process for new transmission lines, pipelines, coal mines, oil wells, and other natural resource development through regulatory agencies, in cooperation and coordination with impacted counties.

 - MACo believes all energy programs should be periodically reviewed and analyzed for efficiency and effectiveness in achieving their goals.
-Programs that are found to be ineffective or inefficient should be reengineered in collaboration with county, state, and other local governments.
+Programs that are found to be ineffective or inefficient should be reengineered in collaboration with County, State, and other local governments.

 - MACo supports an increase in fueling infrastructure stations to support the promotion of AFVs.